kranerup/literisc/README.md

 The value is constructed by, for each byte, left shifting previous value and inserting the 7 bits from current byte into lsb of the new value.

+Note that the immediate value is sign extended to allow for jump and offsets to be negative.
+This has the consequence that loading a value shorter than 32 bits with the upper bits being 0 will might require and additional byte with all zeros to avoid sign extension setting the upper bits to 1.
 ```
  7 bits
    byte 0 [    instr        ]